dorstern3/IronSwordsProject/README.md

 # IronSwordsProject

 ## Cover:
-Project called "Iron Postcard" created as a volunteer project during the Iron Swords War.
+Project called "Iron Postcard" created as a volunteer project during the Iron Swords War. <br>
 The purpose of the project is to create communication between the family and the soldiers in the war zone, taking into account the whole issue of information encryption.

 Here you can see only a part of the project I carried out that I can share.